SGpp/SGpp_Example_Application_CMake/README.md

 To see all ways to configure scons for SG++, go to the (checked out) submodule directory and run
 > scons -h

-or visit the [SG++ Github page](https://github.com/SGpp/SGpp) for more information.
+or visit the respective [SG++ Wiki page](https://github.com/SGpp/SGpp/wiki/Linux-(GCC-Clang-ICC)#compilation-with-scons) for more information.

 ## About the utilized example
 The application itself shows how to integrate functions in SG++, using both direct integration of a sparse grid function and the use of Monte Carlo integration.
-It is heavily based on the SG++ example [quadrature.cpp](https://github.com/SGpp/SGpp/blob/master/base/examples/quadrature.cpp) (see also the [full example doc]( http://sgpp.sparsegrids.org/example_quadrature_cpp.html) from the SG++ doxygen documentation).
+It is heavily based on the SG++ example [quadrature.cpp](https://github.com/SGpp/SGpp/blob/master/base/examples/quadrature.cpp) (see also the [full example doc]( http://sgpp.sparsegrids.org/example_quadrature_cpp.html) from the [SG++ doxygen documentation](http://sgpp.sparsegrids.org/index.html)).
 However, unlike the quadrature example alone, this repository further shows how to build your own projects utilizing SG++.